Most homeowners have a laundry list of home renovation projects they want to accomplish.

 Having a home that increases in value gives you the ability to tap into the equity you’ve built.
 You can then use this equity to re-invest in your home for large-scale projects, or take the cash for things such as paying off other debt, financing your children’s college or taking a vacation.

-If you’re looking for the best projects that increase the value of your home, consider replacing your garage door, beefing up your garage organization by adding a pegboard and pegboard hooks, increasing the curb appeal of the exterior of your home, and adding a wood deck.
+If you’re looking for the best projects that increase the value of your home, consider replacing your garage door, beefing up your garage organization by adding a custom pegboard and pegboard hooks, increasing the curb appeal of the exterior of your home, and adding a wood deck.

 4. It Reduces the Cost to Run the Home